^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Congenital hemorrhagic telangiectasia (Randu-Osler-Weber Syndrome) is a hereditary disease with vascular disruption, which is inherited in an autosomal dominant type and is found in both men and women.
+Congenital hemorrhagic telangiectasia (Rendu-Osler-Weber syndrome) is a hereditary disease with a developmental disorder of blood vessels, which is inherited in an autosomal dominant manner and is detected in both males and females.

-The most characteristic lesions are small red-violet telangiectasias on the face, lips, nose and mouth mucous membranes, fingertips and toes.
-Similar lesions may be present on the gastrointestinal mucosa, leading to recurrent bleeding.
-Patients have frequent profuse nasal bleeding.
+The most characteristic lesions are small red-violet telangiectasias on the face, lips, nasal and oral mucosa, fingertips, and toes.
+Similar lesions may be present on the gastrointestinal mucosa, causing recurrent bleeding.
+Patients have frequent profuse epistaxis.
 Some patients have pulmonary arteriovenous fistulas.
-These fistulas lead to pronounced right-left shunting, which can cause shortness of breath, weakness, cyanosis and polycythemia.
-However, the first signs are brain abscesses, transient ischemic attacks or stroke as a result of an infected or uninfected embolism.
-In some families, there are cerebral or spinal telangiectasias that can cause subarachnoid hemorrhages, epileptic seizures or paraplegia.
+These fistulas result in significant right-to-left shunting, which may cause dyspnea, weakness, cyanosis, and polycythemia.
+However, the first signs are usually brain abscesses, transient ischemic attacks, or stroke due to infected or uninfected emboli.
+In some families, cerebral or spinal telangiectasias occur, which may cause subarachnoid hemorrhage, seizures, or paraplegia.

-The diagnosis is based on the detection of characteristic arteriovenous anomalies on the face, mouth, nose and gums.
-Sometimes it is necessary to perform endoscopy or angiography.
-In the presence of a family history of pulmonary or cerebral disorders, CT scans of the lungs and MRI of the head during puberty or at the end of adolescence are recommended.
-Laboratory studies usually show no abnormalities, with the exception of iron deficiency in most patients.
+The diagnosis is based on the detection of characteristic arteriovenous abnormalities in the face, mouth, nose, and gums.
+Endoscopy or angiography is sometimes necessary.
+If there is a family history of pulmonary or cerebral disorders, CT of the lungs and MRI of the head are recommended during puberty or late adolescence.
+Laboratory studies are usually normal, with the exception of iron deficiency in most patients.

-Treatment for most patients is only supportive, but available telangiectasias (for example, in the nose or GI tract at endoscopy) can be eliminated by laser ablation.
-With arteriovenous fistulas surgical resection or embolization can be used.
-In connection with the need for repeated blood transfusions, immunization with hepatitis B vaccine is important.
-In order to replace the losses from repeated mucosal bleeding, many patients need long-term therapy with iron preparations.
-Some patients need the injection of parenteral iron preparations.
-Fibrinolysis inhibiting drugs, such as aminocaproic acid, may be effective.
+Treatment for most patients is supportive, but accessible telangiectasias (eg, in the nose or gastrointestinal tract during endoscopy) may be treated with laser ablation.
+Arteriovenous fistulas may be treated with surgical resection or embolization.
+Because of the need for repeated blood transfusions, immunization with hepatitis B vaccine is important.
+Many patients require long-term iron therapy to replace losses from repeated mucosal bleeding.
+Some patients require parenteral iron.
+Fibrinolysis-inhibiting agents such as aminocaproic acid may be effective.